tuxthepenguin84/osai/README.md

 - [Langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.
 - [llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is the leading framework for building LLM-powered agents over your data.
 - [mesop](https://github.com/google/mesop) - Rapidly build AI apps in Python.
+- [open-lovable](https://github.com/mendableai/open-lovable) - Clone and recreate any website as a modern React app in seconds.

 ### CLI